 Our proof relies on a recent structural result of Hickingbotham, Illingworth, Mohar and Wood~\cite{hickingbotham-illingworth-mohar-wood-2024} and the fact that a graph of treewidth $k$ with $n$ vertices has less than $kn$ edges (see, e.g., Baste, Noy and Sau~\cite{baste2018number}).

-\begin{proof} Let $G$ be the intersection graph of $\mathcal A$: it has one vertex per arc of $\mathcal A$ and an edge between vertices corresponding to intersecting pair of arcs.
+\begin{proof} Let $G$ be the intersection graph of $\mathcal A$: it has one vertex per arc of $\mathcal A$ and an edge between vertices corresponding to intersecting pairs of arcs.
 By definition, $G$ has $p$ vertices and $n$ edges.

 Let $M_G$ be the map graph of $\mathcal A$ which has one vertex for each face of $\mathcal{A}$, including the outer face, and edges between vertices corresponding to faces that share at least one vertex.
-Let $\rad(M_G)$ its radius, that is, the minimum radius of a ball that covers $M_G$.
-Then, by~\cite[Theorem~5]{hickingbotham-illingworth-mohar-wood-2024}, we have $\tw(G) \le 6 \cdot \rad(M_G)+7$, where $\operatorname{tw}(G)$ denotes the tree-width of $G$.
+Let $\rad(M_G)$ be its radius, that is, the minimum radius of a ball that covers $M_G$.
+Then, by~\cite[Theorem~5]{hickingbotham-illingworth-mohar-wood-2024}, we have $\tw(G) \le 6 \cdot \rad(M_G)+7$, where $\operatorname{tw}(G)$ denotes the treewidth of $G$.